jihanwei/AppliedDataScience_Project3/README.md

 	+ Zhu, He hz2429@columbia.edu

 + Project summary: In this project, we created a classification engine for grayscale images of poodles versus images of fried chickens.
-  With the provided SIFT features, we tried SVM RandomForest and XgBoost, and chose       as advanced model.
+  With the provided SIFT features, we tried SVM RandomForest and XgBoost, and chose xgBoost as advanced model.
 For new features, we used
   GIST to extract 512 features.